Easy Twice Baked Potatoes

 - Oven Roasted Potatoes from Valerie’s Kitchen

-- 2 medium russet potatoes, baked and cooled to room temperature ( Idaho® Potatoes recommended)
+- 2 medium russet potatoes, baked and cooled enough to handle

 - 1/4 cup sour cream

 - Milk, to help loosen up the potatoes as needed, 2-3 teaspoons

 - Chopped fresh chives or thinly sliced green onions, to garnish, optional